 Adventure games were huge in the 1990s.
 This place seems like a haven for all lovers of those unique and artistic titles.
 A hot topic ‘What’s your favorite adventure Game?’ is one of the site’s most popular topics, with adventure gaming fanatics listing titles ranging from old LucasArts games to more recent titles.

-Sometimes we need a good support system and those in the community helping can really make a difference.
+Sometimes we need a good support system and those in the community help can really make a difference.

 19. Rock Paper Shotgun

-Popular blog Rock Paper Shotgun hosts a number of forums running the gamut on games.
+Popular blog Rock Paper Shotgun hosts several forums running the gamut on games.
 My personal favorite is the PC Gaming thread simply named ‘The Screenshot thread’ where users post amazing images from in-game footage.
 Seeing the incredible details in games like Assassin’s Creed Origins and Endless Space 2 really took my breath away.

 This site, although simplistic in its design, has users commenting minute to minute.
 A particular thread I liked was the ‘recently completed game’ thread, where people tended to complete older games, spiraling the discussion into a great nostalgia-filled party.